 Lessons on the guitar, depending on the student's abilities.
 Prerequisite: Instructor permission.
 One credit equals a 30-minute lesson.
 May be repeated for credit.
 DBN.

-MUS 155D • Music Applied - French Horn
+MUS 155D \bullet Music Applied - French Horn

 Focuses on the fundamentals of French Horn performance as applied to solo, chamber and large ensemble playing.
-Prerequisite: Audition and instructor permission.
-One credit equals a 30-minute lesson.
-May be repeated for credit.
-DBN.